Skip to content

 • Use RETURNING on write queries when you need the generated IDs or affected column values.

-• Descriptive names matter: the filename is used as the function name in generated code, so prefer select_active_users_by_organization over q1.
+• Descriptive names matter: the filename determines associated names in the generated code, so prefer select_active_users_by_organization over q1.